 Final Decision

-The relevant Head of Department will gather the relevant information including the business case, and vendor/supplier selection particulars (including preferred supplier) and submit this to the ARCo which will review and make any recommendations before being approval is provided by ManCo.
+The relevant Head of Department will gather the relevant information including the business case, and vendor/supplier selection particulars (including preferred supplier) and submit this to the Operational Risk Department which will review and make any recommendations before being approval is provided by ManCo.

 Contracting

 The relationship between the relevant Head of Department and the service provider will be duly documented in a written and signed contract according to standards of the CNCBLB contract.
+All new agreements between the Branch and third parties will have strict anti-bribery clauses inserted into the service level agreement.

 The legal requirements of each relevant jurisdiction will be considered before entering into the outsourcing contract.
 Special attention will be given to regulatory requirements concerning prior-notification/prior-approval.